 Below is the Step-by-Step Photoshop Tutorial as a PowerPointHow to Build a Better Shadow - A Photoshop Tutorial by Christopher Conrad

-The issues surrounding the white background for art and craft photography was discussed extensively on ASK Harriete several months ago.
+The issues surrounding the white background for art and craft photography were discussed extensively on ASK Harriete several months ago.
 You can find the posts about shadows below.
 Your comments are welcome either on this post or the previous posts.
 Your experience and opinions can help other artists.

 Previous posts in the series Side by Side Comparisons of Different Photos:

-Side by Side Comparisons - the White Background, Can You Cut It?
+Side-By-Side Comparisons - the White Background, Can You Cut It?